 This research presentation, initiated by Koroleva, will respond to their concept of “patterns of care” which responds to a vulnerability that exists across species.
 By engaging with the work of anthropologists such as Anna Tsing and Kim TallBear, they will consider how Western thought might incorporate indigenous perspectives to confront the social impacts of globalisation.

-Stuart Hall Library Research Network Reading Group: Indigeneity and Globalisation
+Research Network Reading Group: Indigeneity and Globalisation

 Artist and researcher Stephanie Moran presents “Symbiont Encounters”.
 Respondent to be confirmed.